Tag Archives: rfid

 Trusted Traveler Programs Explained

-TSA PreCheck – applies only to air travel within the U.S. This is the most popular of the expedited airport security screening programs.
-Run by the TSA you get access to shorter security lines and the screening process is also more pleasant as you do not need to remove your shoes, or laptop among other items.
+TSA PreCheck applies only to air travel within the U.S. It is the most popular of the expedited airport security screening programs.
+Run by the TSA, it gives you access to shorter security lines.
+The screening process is also more pleasant, as you do not need to remove your shoes or laptop, among other items.
 You can use this program everywhere the TSA operates PreCheck lanes.
 You need to be a US citizen or a lawful permanent resident.

 According to the TSA, the national average wait time for Precheck lines is 10 minutes compared to 30 minutes for standard lanes.